TheoSourget/DDSA_Sourget/README.md

 ## Usage

 ### Make the extraction

-1.Execute every extract_paper notebook to generate the references csv.
+1. Execute every extract_paper notebook to generate the references csv.

-2.Execute fusion_source notebook to obtain the final csv (merged.csv).
+2. Execute fusion_source notebook to obtain the final csv (merged.csv).

 ### Make the classification